 22 Successful SaaS Strategies To Increase Lead Gen

-Inbound Marketing - This is an holistic marketing strategy for generating SaaS leads by ensuring that regular content updates (blogging, guides, podcasts, ebooks etc.) focus organic traffic to your site.
+Inbound Marketing - This is a holistic marketing strategy for generating SaaS leads by ensuring that regular content updates (blogging, guides, podcasts, ebooks etc.) focus organic traffic to your site.
 Done consistently and over time will increase the steepness of your traffic curve and boost your ROI.
 HubSpot remains one of the biggest advocates of inbound marketing and adheres to many of the following lead generation tools below.

 Start Beta Testing - If you can, beta test your SaaS product early.
 Contacting a small group of loyal customers and advocates will help start your marketing process.
 More so if and when they recommend to their own networks.
 As a starting strategy, it can work by ironing out problems and introducing awareness to your product.
 The bottom line is that it can be a pivotal stage in your product development.

 PPC Campaigns - Good PPC campaigns are usually well-defined examples of taking notice (and advantage) of your customers' needs, concerns and pain points.
-They create the awareness of your product too.
+They create awareness of your product, too.
 PPC can identify your customer's business difficulties, segment, convert and analyze your audience.
 Constant amendment and tweaking of your SaaS PPC campaign can consistently deliver leads that are targeted and create ROI.

 SEO - One of those marketing buddies that walks hand-in-hand with your content and your marketing.
 You should be thinking about your on-page SEO and your off-page SEO.
 But the principle remains the same: bringing more people to your website from search engines.
-The key to making your SaaS SEO better, says State of Digital is making your SEO increase both volume and revenue.
+The key to making your SaaS SEO better, says State of Digital is utilising your SEO to increase both volume and revenue.
 This means listening to your customers, picking the right keywords and analysing your competition, before you concentrate on converting.

 Pipeline Marketing - Takes a wider look at your entire funnel by concentrating on the two most important aspects of it: your leads and your revenue.
 Just generating more leads (that then don't convert) won’t allow your sales and marketing teams to concentrate on building revenue.
 Growing your business still means generating leads, but what about the leads that you already have?
 Should your focus be on generating customers and building revenue?
 Pipeline marketing focuses on connecting your marketing and sales data to ensure you are making marketing goals based on revenue.